 Now, these ideas may predominate in the West nowadays, but back then, they were revolutionary.
 Catherine fully embraced them.

 Needless to say, these ideas were at odds with the concept of slavery.

 So soon after the tsarina took the Russian throne in 1762, she decided the country needed new laws.
 She convoked a group of men to write these laws, and she asked them to abolish serfdom.

 But a year later, the commission did not have the laws ready.
 By then, Catherine had her hands full fighting the powerful Ottoman Empire.
 So when the commission showed up without the new laws, she postponed the affair.
 As it would turn out, indefinitely.

 A few years later, Catherine outlawed the murder of serfs.
 She also granted them the right to appeal to the empress if one of their few rights had been trampled upon.

-But traveling to Saint Petersburg, the capital, to see her was not possible for most serfs.
-So Catherine ordered the courts across the country to hear the claims of the serfs.
+Since traveling to Saint Petersburg, the capital, to see her was not possible for most serfs, Catherine ordered the courts across the country to hear the claims of the serfs.
 Some serfs even won their cases and gained their freedom.

 Catherine also established penalties for landowners who abused their serfs.

 So Catherine had been making some progress with the serf’s situation.
 And she was still intent on freeing them.
 But then, in 1773 -eleven years into her reign- there was a rebellion led by a Cossack called Pugachev.